gquelch/Nuke-Public-Scripts/README.md

-All of the scripts are provided wrapped inside a function, this makes larger scripts easier to maintain and organise.
+All of the scripts are provided wrapped inside a function, this makes larger scripts easier to maintain and organise

 To run the scripts